Success is thrilling.

 Morning (3–4 hours): Chapter revision or NCERT reading.
 Your most cognitively demanding work belongs here, when your mind is at its sharpest.
 Cover one chapter completely before moving to practice.

-Afternoon (3 hours): Smart Practice Question Bank for the chapter revised in the morning.
+Afternoon (3 hours): Practice the questions from the chapter that you revised in the morning.
 Solve with full attention to explanations — not just checking right or wrong answers.

 Evening (2-3 hours): Error list review of the previous days’ questions, chapter-wise or minor test.